seemywingz/in3D/README.md

   * Have more fun making weird examples!

 ### YOU-TODO:
   * Checkout the other examples to see some more basic functionality
+  * `go run examples/mesh/mesh.go`

 ### Installation on Ubuntu
 ```
-apt-get install libgl1-mesa-dev

-apt-get install libxrandr-dev

-apt-get install libxcursor-dev

-apt-get install libxi-dev

-apt-get install libxinerama-dev
+apt-get install libgl1-mesa-dev libxrandr-dev libxcursor-dev libxi-dev libxinerama-dev

 go get github.com/seemywingz/in3D
 ```
+##### Make sure you are using the prorietary driver provided by the vendor of your graphics card

 ##### Note:
 ###### Some Names and method may change until version 1.0 is tagged